valnoxy/t440p-oc/README.md

 ## ⚠️ Before continuing
 This is the develop branch.
 These configurations should not be used on a production system.

-I will push the first commits for ```Version 1.7.0``` in the next few days.
-These will fix some issues.

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T440p.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.